makrout/DRL-Antenna-Clustering-SWIPT/README.md

 ## Citing the paper (bib)

-If you make use of out code, please make sure to cite our paper:
+If you make use of our code, please make sure to cite our paper:
 ```
 @article{al2020simultaneous,
   title={Simultaneous Energy Harvesting and Information Transmission in a MIMO Full-Duplex System: A Machine Learning-Based Design},